 "Music goes with the revolutionary process of the people, and I focus on the power of music that is strong enough to unite people of different ideas."

-Fidel is a Latin Grammy nominated Afro-Argentine musician, songwriter and pioneer of Latin American Reggae en Español and the underground hardcore punk movement in Argentina.
+Fidel Nadal is a Latin Grammy nominated Afro-Argentinian singer, songwriter and pioneer of Latin American Reggae en Español and the underground hardcore punk movement in Argentina.

-Fidel has produced over 30 albums, including 20+ as a solo reggae artist, authored over 250 published songs, and has collaborated with dozens of revered musicians and groups worldwide.
-His prolific musical career spans over three decades and crosses all cultural, musical and language barriers while inspiring solidarity, love and unity.
+Fidel is most known for his role as co-founding member and lead singer of rasta punkers Todos Tus Muertos and founder of roots reggae trio, Lumumba.
+Since going solo in 2001, Fidel’s signature sound fuses roots reggae, ragga, dancehall and soundsystem beats along with contagious lyrical flow and grooves.
+He's produced over 30 albums, including 20+ as a solo reggae artist, authored over 250 published songs, and has collaborated with dozens of revered musicians and groups worldwide.
+Fidel's prolific musical career spans over three decades and crosses all cultural, musical and language barriers while inspiring solidarity, love and unity.

 As a young teen, Fidel's love for reggae began when he found a Peter Tosh album in the neighborhood record shop.
 He began listening to Bob Marley and other reggae music, translating lyrics into Spanish, identifying with the struggle, rebellion and Rastafarian movement.